 Philadelphia victim’s family sought ambulance, not police

-The family of a Black man killed by Philadelphia police officers in a shooting caught on video had called for an ambulance to get him help with a mental health crisis, not for police intervention, their lawyer said Tuesday.
+The family of a Black man killed by Philadelphia police officers in a shooting caught on video had called for an ambulance to get him help with a mental health crisis, not for police intervention, their lawyer said.

 Police said Walter Wallace Jr., 27, was wielding a knife and ignored orders to drop the weapon before officers fired shots Monday afternoon.
 But his parents said Tuesday night that officers knew their son was in a mental health crisis because they had been to the family's house three times on Monday.

 The Wallace family's attorney, Shaka Johnson, said the man's wife, Dominique Wallace, is pregnant and is scheduled to have labor induced Wednesday.
-Two of Wallace's nine children briefly spoke at a news conference late Tuesday, along with Walter Wallace's mother and father.
+Johnson said Wallace had nine children — two briefly spoke at a news conference late Tuesday, along with Walter Wallace's mother and father.

-“When you come to a scene where somebody is in a mental crisis, and the only tool you have to deal with it is a gun... where are the proper tools for the job?”
+“When you come to a scene where somebody is in a mental crisis, and the only tool you have to deal with it is a gun ... where are the proper tools for the job?”
 Johnson said, arguing that Philadelphia police officers are not properly trained to handle mental health crises.
-Johnson said Wallace's brother had called 911 to request medical assistance and an ambulance.
+Johnson said Wallace's brother had called 911 to request medical assistance and ambulance.

-About 500 people had gathered at a West Philadelphia park Tuesday night and began marching through the neighborhood, chanting and demanding the names of the officers who opened fire.
-There were sporadic reports of arrests in other areas of the city Tuesday night around 9 p.m., as well as video of people streaming into stores and stealing goods as they left.
+About 500 people had gathered at a West Philadelphia park Tuesday night and began marching through the neighborhood, chanting.
+There were sporadic reports of arrests in other areas of the city Tuesday night around 9 p.m.

+Video showed people streaming into stores and stealing goods as they left on the opposite side of the city from where Wallace was shot.
+The Philadelphia Office of Emergency Management tweeted around 9:30 p.m.
+Tuesday, cautioning residents in eastern Philadelphia to remain indoors.

+In Washington, the White House issued a statement just before 1 a.m.
+Wednesday asserting that the unrest was another consequence of “Liberal Democrats’ war against the police” and that the Trump administration “stands proudly with law enforcement, and stands ready, upon request, to deploy any and all Federal resources to end these riots.”

 Philadelphia officials had anticipated a second night of unrest Tuesday, after Philadelphia police arrested more than 90 people during protests and unrest that began Monday and spread into the early morning hours of Tuesday, sometimes turning into violent confrontations with police.
 Police were stationing extra officers on business corridors in west Philadelphia and elsewhere in preparation.